3ColumnsC/Stock-Exchange-Project/README.md

 ## 🖥️ Requirements
 - Node.js 22.19.0(LTS) or higher
 - Internet connection.
-- Discord account and server.
+- Discord account and Discord server.

 ## ⚙️ How to Use